Skip to main content

 Common Reasons for an Intercept

-• Technical Disruptions: The recipient had a poor signal, a temporary service outage, or their phone was turned off at the time of delivery.
+• Technical Disruptions: The recipient had a poor signal, a temporary network outage, or their phone was turned off at the time of delivery.

-• Account Status: The member's phone service may be suspended (e.g., an unpaid bill) or the number is no longer in service.
+• Account Status: The member's phone service may be temporarily suspended (e.g., an unpaid bill) or the number has been permanently deactivated.

-• Incorrect Number: The phone number may be invalid or was entered incorrectly in your contact list.
+• Incorrect Number: The phone number is invalid, a digit was dropped, or it was entered incorrectly in your contact list.

 Tip: If a large portion of your group is showing "Intercept," double-check that you are using a [Verified Custom Caller ID], as this can help prevent carrier filters from blocking your calls.